kekyo/spigot-builder/README.md

 sudo podman run -it -e SPIGOT_VERSION=1.18.1 -e SPIGOT_OPTIONS=-Xms2048M -v /storage0/data:/spigot-data -p 25565:25565 docker.io/kekyo/spigot_runner
 ```

+* `--name` is the name you give to the Docker container.
+If omitted, a suitable (and rather strange) name is automatically given.
 * With `-it`, you can perform console operations.
 * `-e SPIGOT_VERSION=<version>` specifies the version of spigot.
 * `-v <data directory>:/spigot-data` specifies the location of the data directory.
 The latter `:/spigot-data` is fixed.
 Specify as follows.